lucamassarelli/ANDRODfa/readme.md

 It is provided also the code to extract features from collected data and to classify malware using it.

+The file testedAPKList.txt contains SHA256 of all the apk that have been used in the results of the paper.

 ## Getting Started